 De Pere is a medium-sized city located in the state of Wisconsin.
-With a population of 24,970 people and six constituent neighborhoods, De Pere is the 35th largest community in Wisconsin.
+With a population of 25,410 people and eight constituent neighborhoods, De Pere is the 32nd largest community in Wisconsin.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, De Pere is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, De Pere is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in De Pere who work in office and administrative support (13.69%), management occupations (9.94%), and sales jobs (9.64%).
+Overall, De Pere is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in De Pere who work in office and administrative support (11.41%), sales jobs (10.51%), and management occupations (9.18%).

 Also of interest is that De Pere has more people living here who work in computers and math than 95% of the places in the US.

 The people who call De Pere home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of De Pere residents report their race to be White, followed by Asian.
-Important ancestries of people in De Pere include German, Irish, Polish, Belgian, and Dutch.
+Important ancestries of people in De Pere include German, Polish, Irish, Belgian, and English.

 The most common language spoken in De Pere is English.
 Other important languages spoken here include Polish and Spanish.